apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstreambuilder.md

 | `vector`     | The Vectored IO API is intended to be used.                            |
 | `whole-file` | The whole file will be read.                                           |

-Choosing the wrong read policy for an input source may be inefficient.
+Choosing the wrong read policy for an input source may be inefficient but never fatal.

 A list of read policies MAY be supplied; the first one recognized/supported by the filesystem SHALL be the one used.
-This allows for custom policies to be supported, for example an `hbase-hfile` policy optimized for HBase HFiles.
+This allows for configurations which are compatible across versions.
+A policy `parquet, columnar, vector, random, adaptive` will use the parquet policy for any filesystem aware of it, falling back to `columnar`, `vector`, `random` and finally `adaptive`.
+The S3A connector will recognize the `random` since Hadoop 3.3.5 (i.e. since the `openFile()` API was added), and `vector` from Hadoop 3.4.0.

 The S3A and ABFS input streams both implement the [IOStatisticsSource](iostatistics.html) API, and can be queried for their IO Performance.